Targeting the hypothalamic purinergic system for the regulation of whole body glucose homeostasis

 Episodes of severe hypoglycaemia (or hypos) are a major concern for people with diabetes and their carers.
 Over time they can lead to ‘hypoglycaemia unawareness’, where the body struggles to detect and respond to low blood glucose levels, but unfortunately the signalling mechanisms and cell types that control this process are currently unknown.

-To extend our knowledge, Dr Craig Beall has been studying the hypothalamus, a small region of the brain that connects signals from the nervous system with hormonal signals that control energy balance.
+Dr Craig Beall has been studying the hypothalamus, a small region of the brain that connects signals from the nervous system with hormonal signals that control energy balance.
 When the energy-sensing enzyme AMPK is activated in this region, it stimulates appetite and helps the body to detect and respond to low blood glucose levels.

 Dr Beall has uncovered AMPK activity in astrocytes, cells that support and regulate nerve cells in the human brain.
 He believes that this activity can lead to the activation of specialised ‘purinergic’ receptors on the surface of nerve cells, which in turn leads to nerve cell activity that helps regulate blood glucose and energy balance.

-With support from Diabetes UK, Dr Beall aims to improve our understanding of AMPK and its function in astrocyte cells in the hypothalamus.
+Dr Beall aims to improve our understanding of AMPK and its function in astrocyte cells in the hypothalamus.
 Specifically, he wants to identify purinergic receptors that are activated by AMPK signalling and which play a role in the regulation of blood glucose and energy balance.

 To do this he will isolate rat astrocyte cells in the laboratory and study their response to low levels of glucose and chemicals that activate or inhibit the function of AMPK.